 This course is an advanced study of nutrition within the aging individual.
 Special emphasis will be placed on physiologic and environmental factors that impact nutritional health of the older adult.
-Students will explore common complications associated with aging and the associated evidenced based literature.
-By the end of the course, students will be able to fully apply nutrition related interventions to address these changes.
+Students will explore common complications associated with aging and the associated evidence-based literature.
+By the course's end, students will be able to fully apply nutrition-related interventions to address these changes.

 Pre-requisites: NUTR05202 Lifecycle Nutrition, NUTR06201 Nutritional Science